Texas youth prison workers arrested amid abuse investigation

 Texas' juvenile system today is far smaller than it was at the height of the previous scandal, when the state had more than 5,000 offenders in lockups.
 But the department has long struggled with turnover and finding qualified correctional officers.
 Hooker had been on the job a decade before the alleged body slam that led to his arrest, according to agency spokeswoman Carolyn Beck, while the other three arrested Thursday had been on the job for less than three years.

-They are Derrick Goldman, 56; Shannon Hoaglen, 41; and Derrick Day, 39.
+They are Derrick Goodman, 56; Shannon Hoaglen, 41; and Derrick Day, 39.
 All worked at a North Texas lockup in Gainesville and were charged with official oppression.
 It was not immediately clear whether they had attorneys.

 Lauer contributed to this report from Dallas.

-Note: This story has been corrected to show that the last name of one of the defendants is Goodman, not Goldman.